Accuracy limitations of existing numerical relativity waveforms on the data analysis of current and future ground-based detectors: Conclusions

 In the future, we plan to study the impact of other sources of NR errors, such as extraction radius and finite-differencing order, on PE.
+Additionally, we aim to explore the impact of truncation error on the recovery of parameters like $\mc_c$ and $\chi_\text{eff}$ over a wide range of injection parameters.
 We also plan to extend this analysis to the Laser Interferometer Space Antenna (LISA).
 Given LISA's capability to detect signals with high SNRs and across a wider range of parameters than those examined in this study, our emphasis will be directed towards studying such systems.